Complicated Ovarian Cyst (Adnexal Torsion) Overview:

 Complicated Ovarian Cyst (Adnexal Torsion) Interventions:

-• For most premenopausal patients with ovarian torsion, detorsion& ovarian conservation is recommended rather than salpingo-oophorectomy.
+• For most premenopausal patients with ovarian torsion, detorsion and ovarian conservation is recommended rather than salpingo-oophorectomy.

 • After detortion, if a benign mass is present, ovarian cystectomy is often performed.

-• Ovaries that are hemorrhagic &/or edematous are most likely viable, so oophorectomy should be reserved for necrotic/gelatinous/dead-tissue.
+• Ovaries that are hemorrhagic and/or edematous are most likely viable, so oophorectomy should be reserved for necrotic/gelatinous/dead-tissue.

 • Salpingo-oophorectomy is also reasonable for postmenopausal women.

-– Irreversible ischemic damage to the adnexa can occur & may lead to infection if a necrotic ovary is retained, so postoperative care should include observation for signs of peritonitis or sepsis.
+– Irreversible ischemic damage to the adnexa can occur and may lead to infection if a necrotic ovary is retained, so postoperative care should include observation for signs of peritonitis or sepsis.